Principles of Non-Destructive Inspection

 FOD: Focus to Object Distance

-By placing a workpiece between the X-ray generator and the image tube, the X-ray is shielded and a shadow is generated.
+By placing a workpiece between the X-ray generator and the X-ray camera, the X-ray is shielded and a shadow is generated.
 The shadow is captured by the X-ray camera to generate an X-ray image.
-The geometric magnification at that time depends on the distance from the X-ray generator to the workpiece [l1] and the distance from the generator to the X-ray camera [l2], as shown by the following equation.
+The geometric magnification at that time depends on the distance from the X-ray generator to the workpiece (FOD: Focus to Object Distance) [l1] and the distance from the generator to the X-ray camera (FID: Focus to Image Distance) [l2], as shown by the following equation.

-Accordingly, as the workpiece is getting closer to the X-ray generator while maintaining the distance of [l2], the geometric magnification becomes higher.
-In other words, when the workpiece is getting away from the X-ray generator, the geometric magnification becomes lower, which is suitable for the wide-field observation images.
+Accordingly, as the workpiece gets closer to the X-ray generator while maintaining the distance of [l2], the geometric magnification becomes higher.
+In other words, when the workpiece is moved away from the X-ray generator, the geometric magnification becomes lower, which is suitable for the wide-field observation images.

 Observation example 1: Structural analysis of products, detection of foreign material